 What is Screen Share?

 Screen Share exists to support, inform and advocate for digital inclusion for refugees and asylum seekers.
 We do this primarily by repurposing used laptops and gifting them to refugees in the UK via our partner organisations.

-You - our next laptop donor - fill out the Google form by clicking the button above.
+You - our next laptop donor - fill out our donation form by clicking the button above.
 We pick your laptop or device up, wipe or replace the hard drive so your data is deleted, and then one of our IT volunteers refurbishes it with new hardware and software.
 Then we pass it to refugee who has been referred to us by one of our partner organisations

 So you want to donate your laptop?